ikalachy/se-lighthouse.github.io/readme.md

 ## Lighthouse Integrations
 This section details services that have integrated Lighthouse data.
 If you're working on a cool project integrating Lighthouse and would like to be featured here, file an issue to this repo or tweet at us [@_____lighthouse](https://twitter.com/____lighthouse?lang=en)!

+### Free

+* **[HTTPArchive](http://httparchive.org/)** - HTTPArchive tracks how the web is built by crawling 500k pages with Web Page Test, including Lighthouse results, and stores the information in BigQuery where it is [publicly available](https://discuss.httparchive.org/t/quickstart-guide-to-exploring-the-http-archive/682).

+* **[Lighthouse Keeper](https://lighthouse-keeper.com/)** - Lighthouse Keeper monitors your pages' Lighthouse scores and notifies you if they drop below your thresholds.
+Lighthouse Keeper is a free service that monitors up to 3 URLs once per day.

+* **[is-website-vulnerable](https://github.com/lirantal/is-website-vulnerable)** - An open source Node.js CLI tool that finds publicly known security vulnerabilities in a website's frontend JavaScript libraries.

+* **[Web Page Test](https://www.webpagetest.org)** — An [open source](https://github.com/WPO-Foundation/webpagetest) tool for measuring and analyzing the performance of web pages on real devices.
+Users can choose to produce a Lighthouse report alongside the analysis of WebPageTest results.

+### Paid / Tiered

 * **[Calibre](https://calibreapp.com)** - Calibre is a web performance monitoring tool running Lighthouse continuously or on-demand via an API.
 Test using emulated devices and connection speeds from a number of geographical locations.
 Set budgets and improve performance with actionable guidelines.
 Calibre comes with a free 14-day trial.

 * **[DebugBear](https://www.debugbear.com/)** - DebugBear is a website monitoring tool based on Lighthouse.
 See how your scores and metrics changed over time, with a focus on understanding what caused each change.
 DebugBear is a paid product with a free 30-day trial.